nervosnetwork/rfcs/rfcs/0237-vm-syscalls-2/0237-vm-syscalls-2.md

 ## Abstract

-This document describes the addition of the syscalls during the ckb's first hard fork.
+This document describes the addition of the syscalls during the ckb2021.
+These syscalls are only available since ckb-vm version 1 and ckb2021 [2].

 - [VM Version]
 - [Current Cycles]